 Second Bachelorís Degrees

 The second bachelor’s program is designed to meet the needs of graduates who wish to attain proficiency in another major field.
 To qualify for admission, students must hold a baccalaureate degree from a regionally accredited institution.
 A maximum of 90 transferable credits from a bachelor’s degree program from an accredited institution may be applied toward the second bachelor’s degree.
 The transferability of credits from a non-regionally accredited institution may be considered upon the receipt of documentation that provides course information, equivalencies, and learning outcomes.
-It is the student’s responsibility to provide such documentation.
+It is the student’s responsibility to provide this documentation.